nithyapandurangan/ElevateHome/README.md

 ```

 <p>
-    This is the rtos implementaion of a task that handles functions like reading the changes in the switches and updatin the local states and the relay states
+    This is the RTOS implementation of a task that handles functions like reading the changes in the switches and updating the local states and the relay states
 </p>

 ```c++